ENGL 2105 : Workplace-Based Writing and Research

 As I've said, listening to someone doesn't necessarily mean agreeing with them.
 When it comes to workplace-based research, most of they time your job is to identify what people think, not change their mind or argue with them.
 So in that sense disagreeing is irrelevant to workplace-based research.

-Still, disagreements can be important learning moments and when it comes to identify research topics or garnering resources to do research, you may find yourself disagreeing with others.
+Still, disagreements can be important learning moments and when it comes to identify research topics or garnering resources to do research, you may ned to disagree with others.

-Here are some guidelines and recommendations worth following when you find yourself disagreeing with someone:
+Here are some guidelines and recommendations worth following when you must to disagree with someone:

 1. Check your emotions by acknowleding them to yourself--denial and supression don't work.